 Style of Music

 Recognised by musicians the world over as one of the top young guitarists in the UK.
-Nick Tudgey is a young guitarist from Southampton, UK who has gained international recognition for his unique approach to playing fingerstyle guitar.
-Using foundations of playing laid down by legends such has Chet Atkins and Merle Travis, and blending them with many styles of music and musicians, from rock icons such as Ritchie Blackmore and Mark Knopfler, to John Dowland, a lutenist and composer from late 15th and early 16th Centuries.
+Nick Tudgey is known for his unique approach to the instrumental music known as fingerstyle guitar, taking foundations of playing laid down by legends such as Chet Atkins and Merle Travis, and blending them with many styles of music and musicians, from rock icons such as Ritchie Blackmore and Mark Knopfler, to John Dowland, a lutenist and composer from late 15th and early 16th Centuries.

-In 2014, Nick played for BBC Radio 2 presenter Chris Evans at his Children in Need Charity fundraiser, the same year, he became the only instrumental musician ever to compete at Open Mic UK, one of the UK's largest competitions for singers, getting as far as the semi finals and never sang a word.
+In 2014, Nick played for BBC Radio 2 presenter Chris Evans at his Children in Need Charity fundraiser, the same year, he became the only instrumental musician ever to compete at Open Mic UK, one of the UK's largest competitions for singers, getting as far as the semi-finals and never sang a word.
 And in July 2018, was an international guest at the Chet Atkins Appreciation Society's annual convention in Nashville, Tennessee.
 He was recently enrolled into the MAS Records Scheme, sponsored by Robert Plant to help forward his career.